test1-deepthought/lean-eval-solutions/unsolved/README.md

 # Unsolved Benchmark Problems

-This directory documents the ~146 benchmark problems from the [lean-eval](https://github.com/leanprover/lean-eval) repository that could not be solved in the initial submission effort.
+This directory documents the ~146 benchmark problems from the [lean-eval](https://github.com/leanprover/lean-eval) repository that remains to be solved.

-## Why These Problems Are Unsolved

 The lean-eval benchmark is a curated collection of **research-level formal mathematics** problems, created by expert mathematicians (Kim Morrison, Thomas Browning, et al.).
 Each problem requires: